openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-execution.rst

    It is likely that future versions of BitBake will provide other signature handlers triggered through additional "-S" parameters.

-You can find more information on checksum metadata in the "`Task Checksums and Setscene <#task-checksums-and-setscene>`__" section.
+You can find more information on checksum metadata in the :ref:`bitbake-user-manual/bitbake-user-manual-metadata:task checksums and setscene` section.

 Setscene
 ========